-NOTE: Non-UAE Resident Bank Account will not receive checkbooks or debit card.
+Note: Non-UAE Resident Bank Account will not receive checkbooks or debit card.
 You can only do online transactions.

 Phase 2 – Choose a Bank

-There are several banks to choose as per the requirements including Emirates NBD, Noor Bank, RAK Bank, Mashreq Bank, Emirates Islamic Bank and First Abu Dhabi Bank (FAB), etc. The one that’s right for you will depend on your specific requirements.
+There are several banks to choose from as per the requirements including Emirates NBD, Noor Bank, RAK Bank, Mashreq Bank, Emirates Islamic Bank and First Abu Dhabi Bank (FAB), etc. The one that’s right for you will depend on your specific requirements.
 You must consider the following criteria before choosing a bank in UAE:

 - Opt the Right Bank Account – Business bank account is very essential for fulfilling your transactions.
 So choose the right bank based on your nature of transactions and facilities such as a checkbook, Debit/credit card, trade finance, and other instruments.
 Always seek professional recommendations before heading to the bank, which helps you to complete the documentation at the same time.

-- Know the fees structure – Before opting any bank, be well informed about the average balance requirements, penalties for non-maintenance of balance, transaction cost, annual service charge, etc.
+- Know the fees structure – Before opting for any bank, be well informed about the average balance requirements, penalties for non-maintenance of balance, transaction cost, annual service charge, etc.

 - Understand the Guidelines & Bank Policies – Banking policies are different from bank to bank.
 Create a checklist with all your business needs, and make sure the bank you select can meet them now and grow with you as your business evolves.

-- Map out the nearest branches and ATM’s – Opt for a bank which is nearby to your business location, in case of emergency bank transactions or deposits, choosing a bank with the nearest branches or ATM’s are the advisable option.
+- Map out the nearest branches and ATM’s – Opt for a bank that is nearby to your business location, in case of emergency bank transactions or deposits, choosing a bank with the nearest branches or ATM’s are the advisable option.